redhat-na-ssa/demo-ai-gitops-catalog/README.md

 This project is a catalog of configurations used to provision infrastructure, on OpenShift, that supports machine learning (ML) and artificial intelligence (AI) workloads.

+The intention of this repository is to help support practical use of OpenShift for AI / ML workloads.

 **This repo is subject to frequent, breaking changes!**

 ## Prerequisites